 Strengthen your skills and apply for the job you want!

 Economic development relies on infrastructure built and maintained by skilled workers in various trades.
 SWBOCES responds to this demand with a range of courses.
 Those requiring shop experience are primarily offered at our Valhalla Campus, 65 Grasslands Road, Valhalla, NY 10605.
+Watch the videos and click the "Read More" links for more information on our programs.

 Air Conditioning, Refrigeration & Heating Technology